sakuli/sakuli.github.io/content/docs/enterprise/container.md

 {{</highlight>}}

 By adding the **-v** parameter we're mounting the root folder of our Sakuli test at `/path/to/test/project/on/host` (where the `package.json` file is located) on our host machine at `/sakuli_test` inside our test container.
-Inside the test container we could now run a Sakuli test via `sakuli run /sakuli_test/test_suite_folder`.
+Inside the test container we can now run a Sakuli test via `sakuli run /sakuli_test/test_suite_folder`.

 Bind mounts are easy to use and very useful during development.